xilution/xilution-graphql-backend-example/README.md

 	}
 }
 ```

+## Docker

+### To build the Docker image
+This tags your docker image as `xilution-graphql-backend-example`.

+1. Run `yarn docker:build`.

+### To run the Docker image locally
+Uses `docker-compose` to start an NGINX reverse proxy and your docker image.

+1. Run `yarn docker:start`.

+    1. Open `http://localhost/health` to verify that the server is running.
+    1. Because the Docker image was build in production mode, the Apollo Playground is not available.
+    1. The GraphQL endpoint can by accessed at `http://localhost/graphql`.

+### To stop the Docker image

+1. Run `yarn docker:stop`.

+### To publish the Docker image to Docker Hub
+You'll need a [Docker Hub](https://hub.docker.com/) account to execute the following.

+1. Run `yarn docker:publish` to push the image to your Docker Hub account.

 ## Xilution Fox
 Xilution [Fox](https://products.xilution.com/integration/fox) is a managed API hosting solution that uses Docker to instantiate API server instances.